usmanali414/Lung-Cancer-Detection/README.md

 tensorflow==2.4.1
 keras==2.4.3

+After installing the packages.
+Clone this repo and Run the command <"bokeh serve bokehApp"> to run the server on local default browser  .
 ## CT Scans of Lungs
 ![Benign](Bengin_case.jpg)
 ![Malignant](Malignant_case.jpg)
 ![Normal](Normal_case.jpg)

-After installing the packages.
-Clone this repo and Run the command to run the server on local default browser "bokeh serve bokehApp" .